-The Civil Celebrants role at the funeral is to be the main host at the funeral or celebration of life, and abides by etiquette.
+The role of a Civil Celebrant at a funeral is to be the main host at the funeral or celebration of life, and abides by etiquette.
 They can also be non-religious, directing the funeral and introducing others who attend and pay tribute.

 How does a celebrant help at a funeral?